 - Make sure you understand the basics of stock investing.
-Before getting involved in stocks and the stock market, make sure you have an understanding of how it all works.
+Before getting involved in the stock market, make sure you have an understanding of how it all works.
 This will ensure that you have more clearly defined goals and have thought through how you will achieve them.

 - Decide between share dealing and CFD trading.
-Choose the type of investment strategy you want to pursue, and make sure you have carried out the necessary fundamental or technical analysis for share dealing and CFD trading respectively.
+Choose the type of investment strategy you want to pursue, and make sure you have carried out the key fundamental or technical analysis for share dealing and CFD trading respectively.